deepakbiradar016/task/README.md

 5. pip install requirements.txt

+6. provide your PostgreSQL credentials in 'financepeer/settings/dev.py' or for quick testing you can use SQLite3 which is commented in the same dev.py file

-6. python manage.py migrate
+7. python manage.py migrate

-7. python manage.py runserver
+8. python manage.py runserver